Last Updated: August 10, 2021

 20. Almost 60% of B2B marketers suggest that LinkedIn ads offer the best value.

-LinkedIn advertising statistics show that LinkedIn Ads have a higher ROI than Twitter.
-It is on par with Facebook.
-YouTube is around four times lower than LinkedIn.
+LinkedIn advertising statistics show that LinkedIn Ads have a higher return on investment (ROI) than Twitter.
+It’s on par with Facebook.
+YouTube’s advertising ROI is around four times lower than LinkedIn’s.

 LinkedIn Market Share

-What percentage of Microsoft revenue comes from LinkedIn in 2020?
+And what percentage of Microsoft revenue comes from LinkedIn in 2021?

 LinkedIn is the biggest social networking platform for professionals and career-oriented individuals.
-It is one of the first places people visit when they are looking for a job since there are millions of companies on the platform.
+It’s one of the first places people visit when they are looking for a job since there are millions of companies on the platform.

 LinkedIn revenue statistics show that you can make a huge profit, too!
 LinkedIn is a company that changed the shape of recruitment forever.
 And now that you’re armed with all that information, you can use them to your benefit!